aasthasharm/comp423-course-notes/docs/tutorials/rust-setup.md

-# Setting up a dev container for Rust
+# Hello!
+Welcome to the Rust COMP 423 tutorial.
+We will be setting up a dev container with Rust!

 Primary author: [Aastha Sharma](https://github.com/aasthasharm)
 Reviewer: [Aditi Nayak](https://github.com/aditivn12)